National projects

 Project leader: RNDr.
 Májeková Magdaléna, PhD.

 SAS cosolvers: Mgr.
 Benešová Barbora, Mgr.
 Boďo Pavol, PhD., Mgr.
-Heger Vladimír, PhD., Mgr.
-Kissova Lea, RNDr.
+Heger Vladimír, PhD., RNDr.
 Kováčiková Lucia, PhD., RNDr.
 Lomenová Jana, PhD., Ing.
 Micháliková Silvia, PhD., Mgr.
-Rezbáriková Petronela, PhD., Ing. Šoltésová Prnová Marta, PhD., Mgr. Šramel Peter, PhD., Ing. Štefek Milan, CSc.
+Rezbáriková Petronela, PhD., Ing. Šoltésová Prnová Marta, PhD., Mgr. Šramel Peter, PhD., Ing. Štefek Milan, CSc., Mgr.
+Wetter Erik

 Annotation: Diabetes mellitus and other diseases related to the glucose toxicity have multifactorial character comprised ofmultiple mechanisms.
 Besides others, the mechanisms include increased polyol pathway activity, non-enzymaticglycations of proteins, hexosamine pathway, altered protein kinase C activity, oxidation stress and impairedcalcium signaling.
 Targeting individual mechanisms could lead to design of new compounds - potential drugs for atreatment of diabetic complications.
 Our aim is to elucidate the impact and roles of individual mechanisms.
 In thisendeavor, we will build upon our previous results, which brought a new insight in details of polyols pathwaymechanisms by means of the study of cemtirestat and other novel compounds designed by our group.